“PHILOSOPHY”

 What if cultural infrastructure functioned like libraries or transit?
 Not extracting attention, but returning it?

 EXIT proposes a new category: cognitive civic infrastructure—symbolic architecture that stabilizes meaning.
 It does not dictate values; it holds the space where they can emerge relationally.
 Zachary Stein calls these “metastable attractors”—structures that orient identity and coherence in complexity.
-EXIT is one such attractor: soft architecture for how we meet meaning again, together, in real time.
+EXIT is one such attractor: symbolic architecture for how we meet meaning again, together, in real time.

 CONCLUSION: PRACTICING THE SHIFT